Kudu | Peckham Restaurant

 You’ll be washing it all down with locally brewed Peckham Pils, a slick of classic, well-made cocktails, or one of their well-chosen wine list, which, naturally, has a fair few bottles plucked from South Africa.

-NOTE: Kudu is open Wednesday-Sunday, 6-10pm and 11am-2.30pm for brunch at weekends.
+NOTE: Kudu is open Wednesday-Sunday, 6-10pm, as well as 12pm-2.30pm for lunch on Fridays and 11am-2.30pm for brunch at weekends.
 They hold back some tables for walk-ins, but you can also reserve online HERE.

 Kudu | 119 Queens Road, SE15 2EZ